trinodb/trino/docs/src/main/sphinx/functions/json.rst

 - null literal

   It has the semantics of the JSON null, not of SQL null.
-See :ref:`json_comparison_rules`.
+See :ref:`json-comparison-rules`.

 .. code-block:: text